Admissions & Enrollment

 What are the different benefits that can be used at Howard University?

 Veterans and military-connected students can use a variety of different benefits.
 While a detailed list of all benefits can be found on the VA's website, below are some of the most used benefits and some information about each one.
-You must apply for each benefit through the VA online before you can use them at the University.
+You must apply for each benefit through the VA and be issued a Certificate of Eligibility (COE) before you can use them at the University.

 Chapter 33 (Post-9/11) beneficiaries generally receive a book stipend, a monthly housing allowance, and payment towards tuition and fees.
 You may also be eligible for tutoring assistance.
 They may also be eligible for the Yellow Ribbon program under certain conditions.